GoPets: Gameplay

 Users could interact with the GoPets on their desktop, by feeding them, petting them, playing with them, sending them to other players.
 GoPets could own micropets, little pets for your pets.
 Micropets included the Spring Butterfly, Baby Chick, Owl, Parrot, Penguin, and many others.
 Occasionally, micropets would make noise, and pets equipped with a micropet had their stats decreased at a faster pace.

-GoPets provided a Child Safety Mode which, once activated, allows the guardian to establish a Protector ID that limited the functions available for underage users.
+GoPets provided a "Child Safety" mode which, once activated, allows the guardian to establish a Protector ID that limited the functions available for underage users.
 Only the specified Protector ID was able to send gifts to that account.
 The child's information was not viewable to the public.

-Mini games
+Minigames

-One of the GoPets stores is devoted completely to mini games.
+One of the GoPets stores is devoted completely to minigames.
 These small games can be purchased just like any other GoPets item and played on the owner's desktop.
-When a GoPets user purchases a mini game, it will appear in their Inventory.
+When a GoPets user purchases a minigame, it will appear in their Inventory.
 To play it, double-click on its Inventory icon.
-However, the most recently released games are downloaded and played independently of the GoPets' client.
+The most recently released games are downloaded and played independently of the GoPets' client.

-Previously, there were three other mini games available: Freethrow Shootout, BullsEye, and SkeeBall.
-However, these games were retired.
-All games released after the retiring of these games had different rules, a different prize point payout, and were downloaded separately rather than within the Gopets client.
+Three other minigames were previously retired: Freethrow Shootout, BullsEye, and SkeeBall.
+Those released later have different rules, a different prize point payout and were downloaded from without the GoPets client.

-There were seven Mini Games available .", they are: Poker, Diner Dash 2, Eets, CandyShot, Sudoku, Shangai, and Magic Ball.
+There were seven in all: Poker, Diner Dash 2, Eets, CandyShot, Sudoku, Shangai and Magic Ball.

 GoDance, a rhythm game, was released for free to GoPets users.
 There was a forum dedicated to GoDance which includes the latest link to download the updated GoDance game as well as talk to other GoDancers.